Garth Pischke: Personal life

 Pischke is married to the former Cindy Shepherd, a three time U SPORTS National Champion at the University of Saskatchewan and Junior National Team player.
-The couple, married for 36 years, currently resides in south Winnipeg.
+The couple have been married for 38 years (1985).
 They have two children, Dane and Taylor.
 Dane holds a Business Degree from the I.H.
 Asper School of Business at the University of Manitoba and has successfully completed his CPA designation.
-He currently works full-time with the R.M. of East St. Paul as Financial Manager.
+He currently works full-time with the R.M. of East St. Paul as the Chief Financial Officer.
 Dane was a member of the University of Manitoba Bisons for five years.
 He was named a first team All-Canadian in both of his final two seasons.
 Taylor completed her undergraduate degree at the University of Manitoba and her Masters in Business Administration Degree at George Washington University in Washington, D.C.
 She was also on the Canadian Beach National Team and represented Canada on the FIVB World Beach Volleyball Tour.